tweichle/DS-Case-Study/README.md

 # DS-Case_Study
-### Data Science - Parts Demand Case Study with Linear Regression Application in Python
+### Data Science - Parts Demand Case Study with Linear Regression Application in Python Using scikit-learn

 This repository contains the analysis of a parts demand case study.